FOR IMMEDIATE RLEEASE

 SEATTLE — On Feb.
 17, 2017, a coalition of environmental groups filed an appeal with the Washington state Pollution Control Hearings Board (PCHB) challenging the Department of Ecology’s waste discharge permits for concentrated animal feeding operations (CAFOs).

 The appeal alleges the permits fail to include basic water quality monitoring requirements and fail to require best-available technology for CAFOs such as synthetic manure lagoon liners, which prevent pollution from manure leaking into groundwater.
-The appeal also alleges the permits lack necessary standards to ensure compliance with state and federal water quality laws: the state-only permit authorizes groundwater discharges and removes the power granted to citizens under federal law to defend their clean water rights if dangerous pollution from CAFOs threatens water quality.
+The appeal also alleges the permits lack necessary standards to ensure compliance with state and federal water quality laws: the state-only permit authorizes groundwater discharges and removes the power granted to individuals and communities under federal law to defend their clean water rights if dangerous pollution from CAFOs threatens water quality.

 According to the appealing groups, Ecology’s new permits fail to prevent the four major sources of pollution from CAFOs: land application, manure lagoons, compost areas, and animal pens.
 The permits authorize CAFOs to discharge into groundwater, which threatens the drinking water that many communities depend on.
 The permits also failed to address the thousands of public comments Ecology received asking for permits that prioritize human health and clean water.